Can You Resume a Working Holiday Interrupted By COVID-19?

 So, is it possible to resume your working holiday where you left off?
 Are countries offering extra leniency and extending the working holiday visas of travellers affected by COVID-19?

-Unfortunately, in most cases, it is not possible to get a second working holiday visa in a country where you’ve already had a working holiday.
+Unfortunately, in most cases, it is not possible for Australians to get a second working holiday visa in a country where they’ve already had a working holiday.
 These are generally given out on a “once in a lifetime” basis.

-Some countries have offered to extend existing working holiday visas for backpackers who were stuck in that country during the pandemic and couldn’t return to Australia at the time.
-But if you returned to Australia and your visa has since expired, you may be out of luck.
+Some countries have offered to extend existing working holiday visas for backpackers who were stuck in that country during the pandemic and couldn’t return to their home country at the time.
+But if you returned home and your visa has since expired, you may be out of luck.

 Germany & Peru will let you reapply for a working holiday visa